raja045/CEHv12_Ultimate_Study_Guide/Module 20 - Cryptography 101.md

 - **Hardware Based Encryption:**
   - workload is transferred to the hardware processors, making the system resources free for performing other functions.
   - These devices can also store encryption keys and other sensitive information in secured areas of RAM or other nonvolatile storage devices such as flash memory.

+- **Post quantum Cryptography:**
+  - also known as quantum resistant and quantum proof cryptography.
+  -

 ---
 ### <u>Encryption Algorithms and Techniques</u>